taylorbf/DMP15/class1/README.md

 ## Assignment

-Bring in a sketch to present at the beginning of Day 2.
+• Bring in a sketch to present at the beginning of Day 2.

+• Bring in a real world example of each type of variable we discussed (String, integer, float, boolean). *Example: A boolean in my daily life is a lightswitch (it is either on or off).*